 What Is Generalized Anxiety Disorder?

 Generalized Anxiety Disorder (GAD) is one of the most common anxiety disorders, characterized by excessive worry about various aspects of life.
 GAD can significantly interfere with daily activities and personal relationships, often causing considerable distress.
-At Bespoke Treatment, we offer personalized treatment plans for individuals struggling with GAD.
-Our treatment options include ketamine therapy, TMS, neurofeedback, and other therapeutic methods.
+At Bespoke Treatment, we offer personalized generalized anxiety disorder treatments for individuals struggling with GAD.
+Our treatment options include ketamine for anxiety, TMS, TMS for anxiety, neurofeedback, and other therapeutic methods.

 If you find yourself worrying excessively, even without a clear reason, you might be experiencing Generalized Anxiety Disorder (GAD).
 GAD is characterized by persistent and uncontrollable worry.
 Healthcare professionals typically diagnose GAD when this anxiety persists most days for at least six months.
 GAD usually develops slowly, often starting in childhood or adolescence, although it can also begin in adulthood.
 It’s more common in females and often has a genetic component.
 People with GAD tend to experience other mental health issues, such as depression.